Cox-Joshua/Cox-Joshua.github.io/_pages/about.md

 Hello!
 My name is Joshua Cox and welcome to my e-portfolio!
 I am an engineering student, lifelong learner, and owner of many hobbies.
 Feel free to browse the various pages here to learn a little more about me and some of my work.

 I studied as a mechanical engineer, but additionally delved into related fields like computer science, electrical and computer engineering, and controls.
 Throughout my studies, I have joined various student teams and held an assortment of engineering jobs.
 These experiences have guided me on what areas of engineering and science I wish to pursue.
 Turns out, I like a great deal of it!
-Programming microcontrollers, studying control systems, CAD design, computer vision, rapid prototyping, coding projects - I've enjoyed all of these.
+Programming microcontrollers, studying control systems, CAD design, computer vision, rapid prototyping, coding projects, creating neural networks - I've enjoyed all of these.

 I am interested in all things space robotics, space technology, and any science that can be used to enable other engineers or scientists.
 I used to want to work on one specific thing: mars rovers at the Jet Propulsion Laboratory.
 But as I matured through my studies, I realized how the knowledge I was exposed to could be used in so many different ways.

 I am currently looking for employment opportunites starting January 2026 and onward.
 I hope to utilize the many engineering skills I've picked up to aid a project oriented team.
 I like doing my part, assisting others, and most of all learning new things!
 I'm a swiss army knife engineer, and if you need me to learn something new I am all ears, eyes, and hands.

-Please feel free to reach out to me using the links below for any and all inquiries.
+Please feel free to reach out to me using the links below or at jgcox2@illinois.edu for any and all inquiries.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.